mbcxqcw2/LOFTe_vdifil/README.md

 Filterbanks are made using vdifil.cu.
 Requires header files which may be created using vdifil_headers.py.

 Note: vdifil.cu only takes .vdif observations split into two separate polarisation files.
-If the two polarisations are stored in a single file, then these must be split up (using, e.g., baseband).
+If the two polarisations are stored in a single file, then these must be split up (see Step 4).

 Authors: Mateusz Malenta (CUDA code), C. Walker (Python tools)